page_title_detailed

 general_content

-There are many women who go through breast cancer treatment and never have to deal with it again.
-But for between 20 and 30 percent of people the breast cancer returns to a distant area of the body, perhaps in a short time but sometimes many years later.
-About 6 percent of people start out with stage IV disease at first diagnosis, sometimes called de novo metastatic breast cancer.
+There are many people who go through early-stage breast cancer treatment and never have to deal with it again.
+However, for about 20-30% of people, breast cancer can return in a distant part of the body.
+This can happen after a short time or many years later.

 Long-term treatment

-While metastatic breast cancer is not considered curable, it is possible to experience periods where the cancer does not grow and is considered stable.
-Tests may even show no evidence of disease, sometimes referred to as NED.
-When one treatment stops working, you and your doctors will look at new options.
+While metastatic breast cancer is not considered curable, it is possible to experience periods in which the cancer does not grow and is considered stable.
+At times, scans and tests may show no signs of active cancer, sometimes called “no evidence of disease” or NED.
+If a treatment stops working, there are often other options to consider.

 related_resources_article_carousel